-Home | Order | FAQ | User quotes | Contact us
+Home | FAQ | User quotes | Author's Web Site

 JBMail is a compact and portable secure e-mail client.
 The software has been designed for simplicity, security and "on-line mailbox access" meaning that mail is manipulated remotely and NOT stored locally.
 JBMail supports POP3, SMTP, SSL/TLS and all essential mail client features - but it is not "just another" mail client.